Regulation and the United States Corporation: An Alternative to Law-and-Economics, 9 Cardozo Law Review 1463 (1988)

 Understanding what government does requires information both from the people being regulated and from those who do the regulating.
 However, regulators are administrators as well as judges, and most analyses of administrative regulatory activity tell a story of conflict between technical experts and political appointees.
 That story has informed American political debate since the days of the New Deal, and I intend not to burden my readers with simply one more version of an oft-told tale.
 To tell a different story, however, requires me to make clear the concepts and models which define the information I wish to present.
 Thus, I seek to convey the state of mind in terms of which I undertake this Article.
 Forging such an understanding with the reader requires me to establish many correlations: between words and content, form and substance, personal experience and objective reality.
 I begin by addressing the philosophical question of the nature of the reality humans communicate to each other.

 Date of Authorship for this Version

 Deutsch, Jan Ginter, "Regulation and the United States Corporation: An Alternative to Law-and-Economics" (1988).
 Faculty Scholarship Series.
-Paper 1864.
+1864.